TamjidIslam99/Ju-Exam-Office-Management-System/README.md

 - **Abdullah Al Mamun**
 ## Intoduction

 Our Project is Exam Office Management System.
-We initially made the project predominantly for Jahangirnagar University.The primary purpose of the product is to improve the accuracy, efficiency, and transparency of examrelated processes.
+We initially made the project predominantly for Jahangirnagar University.
+The primary purpose of the product is to improve the accuracy, efficiency, and transparency of exam related processes.
 The software serves as a centralized platform for the exam office to manage multiple tasks,

 ## Features
 #### Exam Office